alessiabertugli/AC-VRNN/README.md

 1. ETH/UCY DATSETS

 A) SGAN/STAGT dataset version.

 B) SR_LSTM version (only Biwi Eth annotations are changed).

 C) Social Ways version --> to obtain the dataset take Social-Ways data and use dataset_processing/process_sways.py to process the data for this code.

 2. SDD

-Download TrajNet benchmark, take training data and use dataset_processing/split_sdd.py to process the data for this code
+Download TrajNet benchmark, take training data and use dataset_processing/split_sdd.py to process the data for this code.

 ## Belief Maps

 To obtain belief maps for each dataset use dataset_processing/heatmap.py.
 Two stages are required:
 1. Generate statistics to compute the coarse of the global grid.
-   They are obtained calling compute_mean_displacement_[dataset_name] function
+   They are obtained calling compute_mean_displacement_[dataset_name] function.
-2. Generate belief maps for each dataset calling compute_local_heatmaps_[dataset_name]
+2. Generate belief maps for each dataset calling compute_local_heatmaps_[dataset_name].

 ## Training the model
 To train AC-VRNN use models/graph/train.py on ETH/UCY A and B giving it the correct paths.
 Set model='gat'.

 To train AC-VRNN use models/graph/train_dsways.py on ETH/UCY C. Set model='gat'.

 To train AC-VRNN use models/graph/train_sdd.py on SDD.

 ## Evaluating the model
-To evaluate the model call utils/evaluate_model.py setting the correct paths and loader the dataset you want to test Load the corresponding checkpoint from best_model folder
+To evaluate the model call utils/evaluate_model.py setting the correct paths and loader the dataset you want to test.

+Load the corresponding checkpoint from best_model folder.

 ## Cite
 If you have any questions, [alessia.bertugli@unimore.it](mailto:alessia.bertugli@unimore.it), or open an issue on this repo.